Deployment guide

 .

-Drand's local administrator interface provides further functionality, e.g., to update group details or retrieve secret information.
+drand's local administrator interface provides further functionality, e.g., to update group details or retrieve secret information.
 By default, the daemon listens on 127.0.0.1:8888

 , but you can specify another control port when starting the daemon with: